dphillip11/3D_Physics/README.md

 ### Click the image to view the demo programs in action:

 [![Watch the video](https://img.youtube.com/vi/kZ6ezt4bB-s/maxresdefault.jpg)](https://youtu.be/kZ6ezt4bB-s)

+### This video shows a GLSL implemented newton's cradle:
 [![Watch the video](https://img.youtube.com/vi/h-1O1ScTmVw/maxresdefault.jpg)](https://youtu.be/h-1O1ScTmVw)

 ### This video shows a stable framerate achieved using an octree: